fontanf/packingsolver/README.md

   * Knapsack
   * Bin packing
   * Variable-sized bin packing
-* Item types:
-  * Rotations (among the 6 possible rotations)
+* Select allowed item rotations (among the 6 possible rotations)
-  * Nesting height
+* Nesting height when stacking items
 * Maximum number of items in a stack containing an item of a given type
 * Maximum weight allowed above an item of a given type
-* Bin types:
-  * Maximum weight
+* Maximum weight in bins
 * Maximum stack density
 * Maximum weight on middle and rear axles
 * Unloading constraints: only horizontal/vertical movements, increasing x/y

 Example: